top of page

 The idea is to give your audience a frame of reference so they can decide whether they’re getting a good deal, or not.
 If you only highlight your prices, you reduce the quality of your services to a commodity and make the buying experience purely transactional.

-To overcome this objection, you need to focus on the total value of your service instead of what they have to pay.
-Don't equate your services to an hourly or even daily amount.
-Equate your services to the value you give your client.
+To overcome this objection, your copy should show the total value of your service instead of what they have to pay.

 Atoms copywriting ad